Corporate Franchise Tax: Everything You Need to Know

 How Do States Determine Franchise Taxes?

-Each individual state has their own individual criteria for determining the type of entities that are required to pay franchise tax, how they are going to taxes such entities, and the rate at which they're going to tax such entities.
+Each individual state has its own individual criteria for determining the type of entities that are required to pay franchise tax and how they are going to tax such entities.

 Insurance companies are also exempt from corporate franchise taxes.
 Instead, insurers pay something referred to as a “premium tax.”

-Charitable organizations, and other business entities which are exempt from federal income taxes, similarly are not subject to federal corporate franchise taxes.
+Similarly, charitable organizations and other business entities that are exempt from federal income taxes are not subject to federal corporate franchise taxes.

 Tax Base as Profits

 Corporate franchise taxes can be reduced by tax credits.
 There are several different tax credits that are available to businesses.
-These include tax credits for the following types of things:
+In Minnesota, tax credits are available for the following types of things:

 - Research and development